colinbrownec/floppy/README.md

 floppy
 ======

-**floppy** is a tool to securely access your harddrive, effectively creating your own private cloud.
-This document could be considered both actual documentation and a tutorial.
+**floppy** is a tool to access your harddrive, effectively creating your own private cloud.
+This document should be considered a type of tutorial.
+It really isn't meant to serve as a tutorial to any one of the technologies it uses, but more to show the process of making an internet application using these technologies.
 I'm sure I will eventually come up with a better introduction so let's jump right in.

 ### Table of Contents
 - [Technologies](#00-technologies)